Habbari Emirate: The Habbari Emirate

 Other parts of Greater Sindh did not fall under Habbari rule after the collapse of direct Abbasid rule.
-The Banu Munabih established an emirate in Multan, the Banu Ma'dan established an emirate in Makran before annexing the short-lived emirate of Mashkey.
+The Banu Munabih established an Emirate in Multan and the Banu Ma'dan established an Emirate in Makran before annexing the short-lived emirate of Mashkey.
 The Habbari ruled over the area of Turan (modern Khuzdar), until the end of the 9th century, when its chief Mughira bin Ahmad established his independence and moved his capital to Kijkanan (modern Kalat).
 After the secession of Greater Sindh from the Caliphate, there was no basic change in the character of the regime and the newly established Habbari state continued to function on the lines set by the Umayyads and the Abbasids.

 'Umar bin Aziz al-Habbari ruled until around 884, when his son Abdullah bin Umar took power until around 914.
 He, in turn, was followed by 'Umar bin Abdullah until around 943.
 During the rule of the first 3 Habbari rulers, caravan routes from Persia were routed into the Habbari capital of Mansura, before continuing westward into the rest of the Indian Subcontinent.
 The routing of trade through Mansura made it a wealthy city, as confirmed by the accounts of Istakhri, Ibn Hawqal, and Al-Maqdisi, who had all visited the city.

 Five more members of the Habbari family held the office of Emir of Mansura until 1025 C.E.
 The state was then under the rule of the Saffarids, and the Samanids, until being conquered by the Ghaznavids in 1026.
 Mahmud Ghaznavi considered the Abbasids the true Caliphs, and regarded the Habbaris as representative of ongoing Umayyad rule, despite their nominal allegiance to the Abbasid caliph, since they had originally migrated and gained prominence in Sindh under Umayyad rule.